Economy of the Pskov Republic: Relations with the Hanseatic League

 had clauses concerning free trade and diplomatic relations.

 Arms trade with the veche republics was very profitable for the Hanseatic merchants.
-In fact, it was so profitable that during Novgorod - Livonian wars in the 1420s, Hanseatic merchants continued to smuggle arms and metals to Novgorod and Pskov despite Livonian prohibition of such trade.
+In fact, it was so profitable that during the Novgorodian–Livonian wars in the 1420s, Hanseatic merchants continued to smuggle arms and metals to Novgorod and Pskov despite the Livonian prohibition of such trade.

-Until the 16th century Pskov didn't have a dedicated German gostiny dvor, but since as early as the 13th century German merchants occupied a special place in Pskov where they rented houses and storage for their goods.
+Until the 16th century, Pskov didn't have a dedicated German gostiny dvor, but since as early as the 13th century, German merchants occupied a special quarter in Pskov where they rented houses and storage for their goods.
 This place was called the "German riverside" (“немецкий берег”).

 Hanseatic cities of the Baltic region didn’t have a dedicated space for Pskov merchants similar to Hanseatic “guest courts” in Russian cities for the merchants from the Hansa.
 Russian Orthodox churches in Livonian cities became the “lodgement” for Russian merchants trade operations, providing place to store the goods.
 Also, merchants used churches for their gatherings and celebrations.
 In return, merchants supported the churches financially by providing donations.

 The Russian merchants rented houses around these churches, so the neighborhoods around were called “Russian end” (Russian area).

 In the 1430s as the Hanseatic influence in Northern Europe was declining due to the rapid development of the Netherlands and the center of Hansa-Novgorod trade shifted to Livonian cities.
 The importance of the Pskov Republic grew due to its location between Novgorod and Livonia.

 In 1474 Dorpat and Pskov signed a very detailed trade agreement which regulated trade relations between Pskov and Dorpat merchants.
 The agreement guaranteed the free passage of goods for both sides, abolished duties and customs control.
 This agreement was beneficial for Pskov, because now Pskovians could trade not only with Dorpat citizens but also with traders from Riga, Reval and all “Dorpat guests”.
 The document regulated in detail quality control and weighing of the goods.

-After the execution of two Russian merchants in Livonian Reval in 1494, 20-year conflict started between Russia and the Hansa.
+After the execution of two Russian merchants in Livonian Reval in 1494, a 20-year conflict started between Russia and the Hansa.
 Ivan III, the Grand Prince of Moscow, responded to the execution by closing down the Hansa Kontor in Novgorod, arresting 49 Hanseatic merchants, seizing their goods and banning the import of salt from the Hansa.
 Pskov merchants tried to lift this ban and supply Russian cities with Hanseatic salt, but did not succeed.
 Although Pskov continued to trade with the West, it did not benefit significantly from the disruption of Hansa-Novgorod trade.

 By the end of the 15th century and until the end of Pskov independence, the leading role in Russian-Livonian trade shifted from Novgorod to Pskov.
 In 1509 Pskov signed a 14-year trade agreement with Livonia.
 It was the last foreign policy document signed by independent Pskov.
 It granted Pskov merchants free trade access to Livonian cities.